-- Or payments can be made online, in or out of the country, at this site: www.uafs.edu/about/tuition-fees-payments or by FLywire.com
+- Or payments can be made online, in or out of the country, by going to our tuition page or by FLywire.com

 Students with dependents should add $2,800 per dependent to the total estimated expenses and show proof of that amount in their bank statement or sponsor's bank statement.